Rehanrichu/Rehanrichu/README.md

 * **Kaggle:** Intro to Programming & Python Tutorials
 * **IIT Madras:** Data Science and AI
 * **GeoGebra:** District A Grade in Mathematical Constructions

+* ## Quick Note on My GitHub Journey
+Hey!
+This is my fresh GitHub profile — my old one got deleted due to some account issues (tech glitches happen ).
+I've been self-teaching Python via Kaggle since late 2025, and I'm rebuilding stronger with healthcare AI projects like Ailment Discoverer.
+Excited to collaborate and grow — check out my pinned repos!